Waterberg Plateau Park

 Bar: Open: 12.00-14.00, 18.00-22.00

-Daily game drives on the plateau:
+Daily game drives to Waterberg Plateau

-2009: on request
+Rates: on request

 Departure times: 7.00 a.m. and 3.00 p.m.
 Duration: approximately 4 hours.

-Waterberg wilderness trail:
+Waterberg wilderness trail

 The Waterberg guided wilderness trail starts from the camp on every second, third and fourth weekend of each month, from April to November.
 Hikers depart on Thursday and arrive back on early Sunday afternoon.
 A group consists of 6 to 8 persons.
 Hikers have to provide own food and sleeping bags.